tdelta/SynergyQuest/Controller/controller-client-lib/README.md

-# controller-input-lib
+# controller-client-lib

-This is a TypeScript library to send inputs from a remote controller to the Unity game.
+This is a TypeScript library to send inputs from a remote controller to the Unity game and also receive some data from the game.

-See the `ControllerInput` class in `./src/ControllerInputSender.ts` for documentation.
+See the `ControllerClient` class in `./src/ControllerClient.ts` for documentation.

 The server part of the Game is implemented by the `ControllerInput` prefab /